oopsmonk/documentation/getting-started/1.5/chrysalis/migration_guide.md

 ### Up to 8 Parents.

-An message can be bind to minimal 2 parents and up to 8 parents.
+An message can be bind to minimal one parent and up to eight parents.
 This rusults in a ...

 :::danger
 **Question**

-Which advantages has the "8 Parent".
-RFC?
+Which advantages has the "8 Parents" change?
+**TODO**
+Link to RFC!
 :::